EssamWisam/MLPath/README.md

 ### An example with PyTorch

-Could be found in the example project mentioned below.
+A real example on a dummy dataset that demonstrates using the library on real models (among which is a pipeline built with PyTorch) will be mentioned below.

 <h1 text-align='center'> MLDir </h1>